-Mid-term assessments will be available as of noon on Friday, October 20, 2017.
+Mid-term assessments will be available as of (date to be determined) for Fall 2019.

-Mid-term assessment results can now only be accessed through your My Dawson account.
+Mid-term assessment results can only be accessed through your Léa, the Omnivox Classroom.

 If you experience log in problems to your My Dawson portal, please present yourself with your Dawson College ID Card to the Computer Center help desk in 2H.12.
 Once logged-in, if you receive an Access Denied message, please follow the instructions on the screen.

 The deadline to enter mid-term assessments is Wednesday, October 16, 2019.

 Please note: Assessments can now only be entered through Léa.

 |PASSING||Your work to date is satisfactory.|

 |AT RISK||You could still pass this course, but so far your work is not satisfactory.
 See your teacher immediately and consult the necessary support services.|

 |FAILING||You are failing at this point, but you should still make every effort to pass.
 See your teacher immediately and consult the necessary support services.|

 SEE YOUR TEACHER